nrfconnect/sdk-nrfxlib/nrf_modem/doc/modem_trace.rst

 To enable traces the application must initialize the Modem library with a non-zero trace region size.
 The trace output from the modem can be toggled at runtime using the AT command ``%XMODEMTRACE``, which can also be used to change the trace output level.
 See the AT command documentation `%XMODEMTRACE AT command documentation`_ for further information.

+In the |NCS|, the :ref:`nrf_modem_lib_readme` offers a dedicated function to simplify the task of enabling and disabling the trace output, and setting the trace level.

 Fetching modem traces
 *********************